443PranavMishra/ALZHEIMER-PROJECT/README.md

 down the real AI model just to fit a free tier, we kept the full working implementation.
 A demo video is available — see the link at the top of this README.

-If you'd like to self-host: platforms that run persistent processes (not serverless functions) are the right fit for this dependency footprint — **Render**, **Railway**, or **Fly.io** are reasonable starting points, though all require a paid tier once you factor in the memory needed for PyTorch + the model file.

 ---

 ## Future Roadmap